gggeek/db-3v4l/README.md

 - Docker, for providing the core technology used to manage all the different database installations
 - Symfony and Doctrine, for providing the building bricks for the application
 - eZPublish for giving me the itch to build this tool
-- JetBrains for kindly providing me with a PHPStorm license that I use daily in my open source endeavours
+- JetBrains for kindly providing me with a license for PHPStorm that I use daily in my open source endeavours

 [![Latest version](https://img.shields.io/github/tag/gggeek/db-3v4l.svg?style=flat-square)](https://github.com/gggeek/db-3v4l/releases)
 [![License](https://img.shields.io/github/license/gggeek/db-3v4l.svg?style=flat-square)](LICENSE)